TonyIvchenko/playground/src/vibedj/README.md

 Then open `http://127.0.0.1:8080`.

-## What It Does

-- Takes pasted writing.
-- Reads tone, energy, tension, warmth, and dreaminess.
-- Generates a browser synth loop tied to the detected vibe.
-- Shows reactive visuals while the loop plays.
-- Builds a color palette.
-- Recommends typography.
-- Proposes motion treatment for a page, teaser, or visual identity.

-## Notes
+## Key Caveats

-- First run may download a small browser sentiment model.
+- first run may download a small browser sentiment model
-- Playback uses `Tone.js` in the browser, so audio starts only after a user click.
+- playback uses `Tone.js`, so audio starts only after a user click
-- If the model fails, the app falls back to heuristic analysis.
+- if the model fails, the app falls back to heuristic analysis
-- It is meant for creative direction, not objective literary analysis.
+- meant for creative direction, not objective literary analysis